hsnguyen/assembly/README.md

 A (rather simple at the moment) Graphical User Interface is implemented for better interaction.
 [GraphStream](http://graphstream-project.org/), a dynamic graph library for Java, has been employed for such task.
 At the moment, only a few among sea of amazing features of this library had been used, leaving many room for visualiazation improvements.
 ## Quick installation guide
+Note: version 0.2 and ealier has not yet been tested on other operating system than Linux, such as Window, Mac.

 After cloning the project, the tool is included and can be built with maven2 by following command:
 ```
  mvn clean package